KAZABUILD/KAZABUILD/backend/README.md

 - PortSubComponent (generic port (e.g., USB, HDMI, DisplayPort))
   - `PortType` -> Enum storing the type of the port

+- Build (hub for combining components to represent a build on the website)
+  - `Id` -> automatically assigned GUID
+  - `UserId` -> GUID storing the user's id that created the build
+  - `Name` -> string storing the user given name of the build
+  - `Description` -> string storing the user given description of the build
+  - `Status` -> Enum the current status of the build
+  - `DatabaseEntryAt` -> date object storing when the entry was created in the database
+  - `LastEditedAt` -> date object storing when the entry was last edited
+  - `Note` -> nullable string storing any staff-only information

+- BuildComponent (represents a component being included in a build)
+  - `Id` -> automatically assigned GUID
+  - `BuildId` -> GUID storing the build's id that the component is used in
+  - `ComponentId` -> GUID storing the components's id that is used in the build
+  - `Quantity` -> integer storing the quantity of the component in the build
+  - `DatabaseEntryAt` -> date object storing when the entry was created in the database
+  - `LastEditedAt` -> date object storing when the entry was last edited
+  - `Note` -> nullable string storing any staff-only information

+- BuildInteraction (represents interactions that a user can have with a build)
+  - `Id` -> automatically assigned GUID
+  - `UserId` -> GUID storing the user's id that interacted with the build
+  - `BuildId` -> GUID storing the build's id that the user interacted with
+  - `IsWishlisted` -> boolean storing whether the user wishlisted the build
+  - `IsLiked` -> boolean storing whether the user liked the build
+  - `Rating` -> integer storing how the user rated the build
+  - `UserNote` -> nullable string storing any user specific information
+  - `DatabaseEntryAt` -> date object storing when the entry was created in the database
+  - `LastEditedAt` -> date object storing when the entry was last edited
+  - `Note` -> nullable string storing any staff-only information

+- Tag (applied to a pc build to describe and categorize it)
+  - `Id` -> automatically assigned GUID
+  - `Name` -> string storing the name of the tag
+  - `Description` -> string storing the explanation of what the tag is describing
+  - `DatabaseEntryAt` -> date object storing when the entry was created in the database
+  - `LastEditedAt` -> date object storing when the entry was last edited
+  - `Note` -> nullable string storing any staff-only information

+- BuildTag (represents a connection between a build and a tag)
+  - `Id` -> automatically assigned GUID
+  - `BuildId` -> GUID storing the build's id that has the tag assigned
+  - `TagId` -> GUID storing the tag's id that is assigned to the build
+  - `DatabaseEntryAt` -> date object storing when the entry was created in the database
+  - `LastEditedAt` -> date object storing when the entry was last edited
+  - `Note` -> nullable string storing any staff-only information

 ## Controller methods
 To see what fields should be provided in an API request check the swagger documentation.